Karyotyping:

 How Is the Karyotype Test Done?

-The test can be performed on almost any tissue, including:
+The karyotype test can be performed on various types of tissue, including:

 For infertile couples, the test is usually done via a blood draw, from both the male and female partner.
 The blood samples are then processed in a lab.
 A karyotype is a test to identify and evaluate the size, shape, and number of chromosomes in a sample of body cells.